Clustering of Local Extrema in Planck CMB maps: Theoretical Notions

 \subsection{General definition of bias factor}

-General statistical expression for the relation between unweighted TPCF as excess probability of finding a typical feature and the weighted TPCF which is known as auto-correlation function, in the first order of approximation reveals a linear and scale-independent bias factor.
-For a Gaussian random field, the excess probability of finding pairs of sharp clipping is statistically magnified by the fluctuation of random field for long distance (angle) separation at high threshold, $\vartheta\gg 1$.
-In this regime, we have $\Psi_{pix-pix}(\theta;\vartheta)\sim e^{\mathcal{B}^2_{pix}(\vartheta)C_{TT}(\theta)}-1$ with $\mathcal{B}_{pix}(\vartheta)\sim \vartheta$ \citep{kaiser1984spatial,taqqu1977law,politzer1984relations,jensen1986n,Bardeen:1985tr,szalay1988constraints,szalay1988constraints1} (for extensive discussion see \citep[and references therein]{martinez2001statistics,desjacques2018large}).
+The general statistical expression for the relation between unweighted TPCF as the excess probability of finding a typical feature and the weighted TPCF which is known as auto-correlation function at the first-order approximation, reveals a linear and scale-independent bias factor.
+For a Gaussian random field, the excess probability of finding the sharp clipping pairs is statistically magnified by the fluctuation of random field for long separation distance (angle) at high threshold, $\vartheta\gg 1$.
+In this regime, we have $\Psi_{\rm pix-pix}(\theta;\vartheta)\sim e^{\mathcal{B}^2_{\rm pix}(\vartheta)C_{TT}(\theta)}-1$ with $\mathcal{B}_{\rm pix}(\vartheta)\sim \vartheta$ \citep{kaiser1984spatial,taqqu1977law,politzer1984relations,jensen1986n,Bardeen:1985tr,szalay88,szalay1988constraints1} (for extensive discussion see \cite[and references therein]{martinez2001statistics,desjacques2018large}).